webex/webex-js-sdk/CONTRIBUTING.md

    >      - _The configuration already prepends `@webex/` for you unlike the cli command, so just `plugin-teams` is fine_
    >    - Add any _optional_ flags (i.e. `--node`)
    >      - _If you don't want to add any flags, just add a space (current workaround)_
-6. Run `npm run srcdist` to restore the package.jsons to avoid committing those changes.
+6. Run `yarn run srcdist` to restore the package.jsons to avoid committing those changes.

 You can use the `--unit`, `--integration`, `--automation`, and `--documentation` switches to control what types of tests you run and `--node` and `--browser` to control which environments your tests run in.